 When your pup starts his/her growing spurts, a good quality Large breed puppy food is in order.
 This normally has glucosamine in it, which helps with joint and bone growth.

 You WILL have a spay/neuter contract, we just allow more time for the dog to mature......14 months old.
-Bone cancer, abnormal bone growth and development, and a higher rate of ACL ruptures...not to mention hip displasia problems due to leg length and growth issues have neen atributed to spaying/neuering too young.
+Bone cancer, abnormal bone growth and development, and a higher rate of ACL ruptures...not to mention hip dysplasia problems due to leg length and growth issues have been attributed to spaying/neutering too young.
 I want my puppies to live a long & healthy life just as much as you do.

 Here are some additional resources about health testing: